Billaferd/QuantumNexus/Card Creation Guidelines.md

 Define a card's attributes, such as rule box effects, Rank, and CP, while considering the Domain Points allocated and the chosen disciplines.

+### Range

+If a card requires a range then the close range value is free, the Mid range value is worth 2 points and the Far range value is worth 4 points.

 ### Attack and Defense

 Attack and defense will cost a rate of about 1 purchase point for every two Attack and/or Defense rounded down.
 The Attack and Defense values are summed for the purchase calculation (Ceiling((Attack+Defense)/2)).